 - This pressing boasts a KILLER Shootout Winning Triple Plus (A+++) side one mated to an outstanding Double Plus (A++) side two – exceptionally quiet vinyl too

 - Another Richard Perry production that sounds big and rich, just the way we like ’em

-- Another Richard Perry production that sounds great – big and rich – thanks to excellent engineering skills of Bill Schnee, who you may remember from the credits of some of Sheffield’s better direct to disc recordings
+- The audiophile sound is due to the excellent engineering skills of Bill Schnee – you may remember him from the credits of some of Sheffield’s better direct to disc recordings

-- The big hits are here and they sound fantastic: Photograph, You’re Sixteen, Oh My My and many, many more
+- The big hits are here and they sound fantastic: “Photograph,” “You’re Sixteen,” “Oh My My” and many, many more

 This is a big studio pop production with a lot going on; when it doesn’t work it really doesn’t work.
 Thankfully, on some copies it does, and this is one of those.

 Bill Schnee did some of the engineering.
 You probably know his name from the famous Sheffield Direct to Disc recordings he made there.
 If you like your records will lots of bottom end, richness, Tubey Magic and powerful dynamics, he’s the guy that can get that sound on tape, and Doug Sax, the mastering engineer for the album, is the guy that can get that sound onto disc.
 They made a great team.